zordius/json-path-processor/README.md

 Upgrade Notice
 --------------

-Now JPP stop using lodash and move to ES5.
+* Now JPP stop using lodash and move to ES5.
 For none ES5 browsers/enviromnent, you should use polyfills to ensure JPP works well.
 You can try <a href="http://polyfill.io">polyfill.io</a> or <a href="http://polyfills.io/">polyfills.io/</a>.

+* Some lodash like method behavior changed, please refer to document.

 Usage
 -----